Eyelid psoriasis: Causes, symptoms and treatment

 What is psoriasis?

-Psoriasis is an immune-mediated condition that affects more than 8 million people in the United States and 125 million globally, according to the National Psoriasis Foundation (NPF).
+Psoriasis is an immune-mediated condition that affects nearly eight million people in the United States and 125 million globally, according to the National Psoriasis Foundation (NPF).
 It appears as reddish patches of skin and can include painful silvery scales that burn and itch.

 When there is an imbalance in the immune system, extra skin cells are produced faster than normal.
 This causes the skin to thicken and become scaly (or develop plaques) in certain areas.
 It typically takes a month for skin cells to regenerate, but with psoriasis this process happens every three to four days.

 Psoriasis usually affects the joints, scalp, elbows and knees but it can develop anywhere on the body, including the eyelids and around the eyes.
 Psoriasis affects women, men and children, and while symptoms often begin between ages 15 and 25, they can start at any age.

 Psoriasis on the eyelid

 According to the NPF, 50% of people with psoriasis experience it on their face, typically near the hairline, eyebrows, forehead or between the nose and upper lip.
 However, psoriasis around the eyes or on the eyelids is extremely rare.

 In the few cases where psoriasis does affect the eye area, it can lead to eye dryness, inflammation, discomfort and possibly vision loss.
 If a buildup of skin patches becomes large enough, it can result in difficulty opening and closing the eyes.

 Other symptoms of eyelid psoriasis may include:

 Dry, cracked skin that may bleed